-9-8 1.
+8 1.
 Firm NS owns 90 percent of Corporation T's outstanding stock.
-NS a ness realty that T needs for use in its business.
-The FMV of the realt and NS's adjusted basis is \$5.6 million.
-Both NS and T are in the 35 p tax bracket.
-Discuss the tax implications of each of the following co and decide which course you would recommend to NS.
+NS also ov ness realty that T needs for use in its business.
+The FMV of the realty is \$4 and NS's adjusted basis is \$5.6 million.
+Both NS and T are in the 35 percent tax bracket.
+Discuss the tax implications of each of the following courses of and decide which course you would recommend to NS.

-a.
-NS could exchange the realty for newly issued shares of T stock wo b.
-NS could sell the realty to T for \$4 million cash.

-c.
-NS could lease the realty to T for its annual fair rental value of \$60
+- a.
+NS could exchange the realty for newly issued shares of T stock worth \$4 b.
+NS could sell the realty to T for \$4 million cash. - c.
+NS could lease the realty to T for its annual fair rental value of \$600,000.